hl2guide/better-mpv-config/README.md

 ## What's New

 - I've personally stopped using MPV v2 since the Windows app and `updater.bat` has problems
-- I've added a vastly _mpv v3_ config file
+- I've added a vastly simplified and elegant _mpv v3_ config file

 _Version 1.0.8_:
 - Added mpv v3 config file